TheDocumentation Index

-cognee-cli command lets you run Cognee from the terminal so you can add data, build the knowledge graph, and ask questions without opening a Python file.
+cognee-cli command lets you run Cognee from the terminal so you can remember data, enrich memory, and ask questions without opening a Python file.
 The commands are designed to be short, use friendly defaults, and are safe for people who are just starting out.

 Setup